Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

   going to process.
 That is, the program cannot assume a hardcoded file or folder to load and save.
 * Any error conditions should be suitably displayed to the user, through pop-up messages or clearly visible text as appropriate.
+* The split view functionality for blur, sharpen, sepia, greyscale, color correction and levels adjustment allows user to look at a preview before applying the changes, and then if the user is satisfied with the results, the user can click on "apply" to make changes in the image.
 * The layout of the UI should be reasonable.
 Things should be in proper proportion, and laid out in a reasonable manner.
 Buttons/text fields/labels that are oversize, or haphazardly arranged, even if functional, will result in a point deduction.